wuegaki/wuegaki.github.io/output.md

 #### Papers in conference proceedings, edited volumes and book reviews

-- Madonado, Mora, Jennifer Culbertson, and Wataru Uegaki, to appear.
-Learnability and constraints on the semantics of clause-embedding predicates. _Proceedings of
-Cognitive Science Society annual meeting (CogSci) 2022_. [[Preprint DOI](https://doi.org/10.31234/osf.io/zst5y)]
 - **Uegaki, Wataru**. to appear.
 The _doubt-whether_ puzzle.
 In Łukasz Jędrzejowski and Carla Umbach, eds. _Non-interrogative subordinate wh-clauses_.
 OUP. [[Preprint DOI](https://doi.org/10.31234/osf.io/7ryzu)]
+- **Uegaki, Wataru**. to appear.
+Semantic approaches to clause-type selection.
+In Hajime Ono and Yoichi Miyamoto, eds. _Key Concepts in Experimental Pragmatics_.
+Kaiyaku-sya.
+- Madonado, Mora, Jennifer Culbertson, and Wataru Uegaki, 2022.
+Learnability and constraints on the semantics of clause-embedding predicates. _Proceedings of
+Cognitive Science Society annual meeting (CogSci) 2022_. [[Preprint DOI](https://doi.org/10.31234/osf.io/zst5y)]
 - **Uegaki, Wataru**.
 2021.
 Non-local use of the Japanese excessive marker *sugi* as an overtly QRed degree quantifier.
 R. Okabe, J. Yashima, Y. Kubota and T. Isono eds., *The Joy and Enjoyment of Linguistic Research: A Festschrift for Takane Ito*.
+Kaitaku-sya.
 - Roelofsen, Floris and **Wataru Uegaki**.
 2021.
 Searching for a universal constraint on the possible denotations of clause-embedding predicates. *Proceedings of SALT 30*. [[DOI](https://doi.org/10.3765/salt.v30i0.4834)]
 - **Uegaki, Wataru**.
 2020.
 Review of *Composing questions* (by Hadas Kotek). _Language_ 96(4): 946--951. [[DOI](https://doi.org/10.1353/lan.2020.0069)]
 - **Uegaki, Wataru**.
 2018.
 On the projection of the presupposition of embedded questions. *Proceedings of SALT 28*. [[DOI](https://journals.linguisticsociety.org/proceedings/index.php/SALT/article/view/28.789)]